python/cpython/Doc/library/sqlite3.rst

 Each row is a two-item :class:`tuple` of ``(year, title)``, matching the columns selected in the query.

-Finally, you'll verify that the database has been written to disk by calling :meth:`con.close() <Connection.close>` to close the existing connection, opening a new one, creating a new cursor, then reusing the query from above to read from the database::
+Finally, verify that the database has been written to disk by calling :meth:`con.close() <Connection.close>` to close the existing connection, opening a new one, creating a new cursor, then reusing the query from above to read from the database::